 The coming year will present unique challenges to the beginning of your graduate career as we deal with the uncertainties associated with the COVID19 pandemic.
 We remain committed in the face of these challenges to help you transition smoothly to your graduate career here and succeed in graduate school and beyond.

 I. What to do before you get to Salt Lake City

 A. Mark your calendar with these important dates:

-Your research advisor and you will meet to discuss your course preparation and requirements (See details in Section IV below).
-It is very important that you get this done before classes start so that you can enroll in the appropriate fall semester courses.
-Therefore, you should plan to meet with your advisor to craft a plan before August 19.
+You should meet research advisor to discuss your course preparation and requirements (See details in Section IV below).
+It is very important to do this early so that you can enroll in the appropriate fall semester courses.

 Your research advisor may have plans for you in addition to the above dates.
 Some students will begin research over the summer.
 PLEASE BE SURE TO CONTACT YOUR ADVISOR AS SOON AS POSSIBLE TO CONFIRM YOUR ARRIVAL DATES.